power2dmax/CAM-Python/Financial Tracker/README.rst

 Development:
 ===========
-The Finacaial Tracking program has the following features:
+The Financial Tracking program has the following features:

 Still in development